markscripter/playground/README.md

-#  FED Environment
-This is the Horizontal Integration (HI) FED Development Environment.

-## Setup
-First, you will need some items installed in order to build, run and serve this project locally.
-First, make sure your computer is setup to be working in this HI's environment.
-See: [FED Computer Setup](https://horizontal.atlassian.net/wiki/display/frontend/FED+Computer+Setup)

 ## Installation
 The recommended way is to fork this repo and do pull request to merge in changes.
 Once forked and cloned locally, run: